The Thyroid: Cure, Cause, or Symptom?

 When the aforementioned four gut functions aren’t working properly, the thyroid will slow down the metabolism to preserve precious energy and nutrients.
 When gut health is poor, even the smallest of stressors can present a serious challenge for the body to overcome.

-When the body grows accustomed to receiving too-little food, it may enter “starvation mode.”
+When the body expects to receive too-little food, it tends to enter “starvation mode.”

 Starvation mode becomes more likely under periods of high stress, when the body needs extra fuel to combat the stress.